decretist/Dissertation/Chapter4/pca.md

 ![Figure 2 updated 28 May 2020](JPGs/4-way_PCA_52_MFWs_Loadings_001.jpg)

----

-**[Revised/Updated down to here!!!]**

-Remember that in our first experiment with counting function words, *non*, the second most common word in the samples, was strongly associated with the first-recension *dicta*.
-Here we see *non* on the far right, and in fact the samples from the first-recension *dicta* (but not those from the second-recension *dicta*) tend to spread out to the right.
-Note also that *in*, the most common word in the samples, is actually fairly close to the middle.
-So, it's not so much that the second-recension *dicta* have more occurrences of *in*, it's that the first-recension *dicta* have fewer.
+In the initial function word counting experiment, *non*, the second most common word in the samples, was strongly associated with the first-recension *dicta*.
+In Figure 2, *non* appears far to the right, and in fact the samples from the first-recension *dicta*, but not those from the second-recension *dicta*, tend to spread out to the right.
+Note however that *in*, the most common word in the samples, is fairly close to the middle.
+To the extent then that *in* is more strongly associated with the second-recension than the first-recension *dicta*, it is a result of the fact that the word occurs less frequently in the first-recension *dicta* rather than that it occurs more frequently in the second-recension *dicta*.

----

 The most visually striking feature of the function loadings plot in Figure 2 is the degree to which *an* and *si* cluster with the